Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 General rules and methods of treatment

-Drug therapy
+Medical therapy

 • tablets, drops and syrups for allergic reactions.
 The liquid form is suitable for babies and children under 12 years old, tablets are prescribed for adults (children in rare cases).
 Effective drugs at chronic types allergies and mild manifestations:, and others.
-In case of an acute reaction, appoint;
+In case of an acute reaction, appoint,;

-• non-hormonal ointments and creams for facial allergies. for topical application:, Dermadrin, Ketocin.
-Wound healing, anti-inflammatory compounds: Wundehil, Bepanten, Epidel, Protopic, Solcoseryl ointment;
+• non-hormonal ointments and creams for allergies on the face. for topical application:, Dermadrin, Ketocin.
+Wound healing, anti-inflammatory compounds: Vundehil, Bepanten, Epidel, Protopic, Solcoseryl ointment;

 Folk remedies and recipes